-This e-book will explore the growing body of research suggesting that children who participate in high-quality before and after school enrichment programs see faster gains in academic achievement and social-emotional learning (SEL) outcomes.
+This book will explore the growing body of research suggesting that children who participate in high-quality before and after school enrichment programs see faster gains in academic achievement and social-emotional learning (SEL) outcomes.

-- We'll take a close look at how the pandemic has exacerbated existing challenges, making enrichment programs during out-ofschool hours more important than ever: - Many students have experienced significant learning loss due to COVID, worsening academic gaps among vulnerable populations. - The social isolation and trauma students have experienced over the last year have increased their need for SEL opportunities. - Efforts to deliver instruction remotely during the pandemic have exposed persistent inequities that need to be addressed.
+- We'll take a close look at how the pandemic has exacerbated existing challenges, making enrichment programs during out-ofschool hours more important than ever: - School enrichment provides a great opportunity to accelerate learning in schools and districts.
+Better enabling them to cope with the negative impacts of the COVID pandemic. - The social isolation and trauma students have experienced over the last year have increased their need for SEL opportunities. - Efforts to deliver instruction remotely during the pandemic have exposed persistent inequities that need to be addressed.